Nourishing Vegetable Broth | Recipe and Benefits

 Collagen is important for healing the gut and supporting digestive health.
-While collagen from animal products would not be found in a vegetable broth, the body can make its own collagen through vitamin C, zinc, and copper, which should all be found in a well-balanced vegetable broth.
+While collagen from animal products wouldn't be found in a vegetable broth, the body can make its own collagen using vitamin C, zinc, and copper, which should all be found in a well-balanced vegetable broth.

 The balance of good bacteria in the gut is crucial for digestion health.
 Adding fermented foods like miso can provide good bacteria.
 Kelp and sweet potatoes add a good source of fiber, which can be used as food for good bacteria.

 Reducing the amount of inflammation in the body can protect your body in many ways, including maintaining regular heart health and metabolic function.
 Most vegetables, like onions, broccoli, Brussels sprouts, and spinach, as well as herbs such as parsley and thyme, are great for reducing inflammation.

 Nourishing Vegetable Broth Recipe